Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: VII. Results

-For very short-times $t_d<t<t_{n}$, the mean-field prediction already provides a good qualitatively agreement with respect to the experimental contrast, however the effect of quantum fluctuations (originated from impurity-bath collisions) tends to shift the mean-field contrast amplitude for larger times, following thus the experimental downward trend as shown in Figures~\ref{fig2}(a)-\ref{fig2}(b), but still far from a fully quantitatively agreement with the experimental data.
-For intermediate and larger times $t_{n}>100 \mu$s the contrast decays faster in the experiment with respect to the theoretical prediction which only includes trap dephasing.
-In fact, additional decoherence effects which are inherent to the experiment are absent in the theory and need to be included, for instance, decoherence by losses and by MFF~\cite{Magnus2020}.
-We have included the losses dephasing as well as the MFF decoherence as illustrated in Sec.VII.
-A quantitatively agreement with respect to the experimental data is reached as shown by the black dashed line in Figures~\ref{fig2}(a) and ~\ref{fig2}(b).
-The effect of including losses dephasing is more evident in the strongly interacting regime, in contrast to the dephasing due to MFF which is less relevant.\\
+For very short times $t_d<t<t_{n}$, the mean-field prediction already provides a good qualitatively agreement with respect to the experimental contrast; however, the effect of quantum fluctuations (originated from impurity-bath collisions) tends to shift the mean-field contrast amplitude for larger times, following thus the experimental downward trend as shown in Figs. ~\ref{fig2}(a) and \ref{fig2}(b), but still far from a fully quantitatively agreement with respect to the experimental data.
+For intermediate and larger times $t_{n}>100 \mu$s, the contrast decays faster in the experiment with respect to the theoretical prediction which only includes trap dephasing.
+In fact, additional decoherence effects which are inherent to the experiment are absent in the theory and need to be included, for instance, decoherence by losses and by MFFs ~\cite{Magnus2020}.
+We have included the losses dephasing as well as the MFFs decoherence as illustrated in Sec.
+VI.
+A quantitative agreement with respect to the experimental data is reached as shown by the black dashed line in Figs. ~\ref{fig2}(a) and ~\ref{fig2}(b).
+The effect of including the losses' dephasing is more evident in the strongly interacting regime, in contrast to the dephasing due to MFFs which is less relevant.\\

-\textit{Strong-coupling.--}We investigate the time-dependent overlap in the strongly interacting regime, i.e. $-1<\left(k_{n}a\right)^{-1}<0$.
-Here we rely solely on numerical solutions of equations Eq.~(\ref{eq:betaEq}) and Eq.~(\ref{eq:gammaEq}) with the experimental parameters associated to each $1/k_{n}a$~\cite{Magnus2020}, in particular for two characteristic coupling strengths, $1/k_{n}a=-1$ and at unitarity.
-In the former case, a very good agreement between the variational results including losses decoherence and MFF and the experimental data is achieved as shown in Figures~\ref{fig3}(a) and \ref{fig3}(b).
-In particular, for this regime, MFF decoherence is small in comparison with the other experimental decoherence effects, however it provides a quantitatively agreement with the experimental contrast, whereas at unitarity is practically negligible.\\
+\textit{Strong coupling.} We investigate the time-dependent contrast in the strongly interacting regime, i.e., $-1<\left(k_{n}a\right)^{-1}<0$.
+Here we rely solely on numerical solutions of Eqs.~(\ref{eq:betaEq}) and~(\ref{eq:gammaEq}) with the experimental parameters associated to each $1/k_{n}a$~\cite{Magnus2020}; in particular, for two characteristic coupling strengths, $1/k_{n}a=-1$, and at unitarity.
+In the former case, a very good agreement between the variational results including the losses' decoherence, MFFs, and the experimental data is achieved, as shown in Figs.~\ref{fig3}(a) and \ref{fig3}(b).
+In this regime, MFF decoherence is small in comparison with the other experimental decoherence effects; however, it provides a quantitative agreement with the experimental contrast, whereas at unitarity it is practically negligible.\\